llee454/amina/bin/help.md

   Tells Amina to read FILENAME instead of STDIN to get the JSON data that it will use to replace tags in the template file.

+  -n | --no-json
+  Tells Amina that you will not provide JSON data.
+Thus, Amina will not wait for input via STDIN, but will expand the given template file in an empty data context.

   -s | --init FILENAME
   Tells Amina to read FILENAME, which must contain valid Scheme code, and to evaluate it before processing data.